tomaszbilka/tbwebdevpl/posts/markdown-introduction.md

 ### How I use Markdown?

 All posts on this blog are made thanks to Markdown.
 In a simple and fast way, using the appropriate syntax, I write the content and save it in a file with the _.md_ extension.
-Then I download the content of these files via **Next.js** and convert it to HTML, then display in the browser.
+Then I import the content of these files via **Next.js** and convert it to HTML, then display in the browser.
 I am using the [react-markdown](https://github.com/remarkjs/react-markdown) package as a converter.

 ---